ClojureBridge/community-docs/docs/clojure/types.md

 ---

 Which one is bigger, `nil` or `0`?<br/>
-Yes, it is a weird question since nil and 0 are completely different type of things.
+It's a weird question, since nil and 0 are completely different type of things.

 {% highlight clojure %}
 user=> (< nil 0)

 NullPointerException   clojure.lang.Numbers.ops (Numbers.java:942)
-user=> ; cant' compare since those are different things
+user=> ; can't compare since those are different things

 user=> ; but we know those are different